Invisible E-commerce Profit Killers & How to Fix Them

 What’s Next

-Now that you’ve seen how crawlers actually impact revenue, the next step is understanding how to build a crawler that works reliably.
+Now that we’ve seen how crawlers actually impact revenue, the next step is understanding how to build a crawler that works reliably.

 In Blog 2, we’ll cover:

-How to build your own crawler in Python
+How to build our own crawler in Python

 How to avoid getting blocked